Pascalpedro/aws-bootcamp-cruddur-2023/journal/week0.md

 Then, i checked my email and confirm the subscription.

-- Configured the AWS CloudWatch metrics alarm which is a simple “pay for what you used” system.
+- Configured the AWS CloudWatch metrics alarm which is a simple “pay for what you used” system by going to [aws cloudwatch put-metric-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html).
 It doesn’t involve an up-front commitment or minimum fee.
 You will be charged at the end of the month for your usage.

 - Configured the AWS Budgeting pricing which is the max amount of cost that can be used in a particular task or a period.